wp-plugins/add-to-any/README.txt

 = How can I use custom icons? =

 Upload sharing icons in a single directory to a public location, and make sure the icon filenames match the icon filenames packaged in the AddToAny plugin.
 In your Admin panel, go to `Settings` > `AddToAny` > `Advanced Options` > check the "Use custom icons" checkbox and specify the URL to your custom icons directory (including the trailing `/`).
-For AddToAny's universal button, go to Universal Button, select `Image URL` and specify the exact location of your AddToAny universal sharing icon (including the filename).
+For AddToAny's universal button, go to Universal Button, select `Image URL` and specify the exact location of your AddToAny universal share icon (including the filename).

 = How can I add both the universal button and the individual icons to another area of my theme? =